 After assigning the template to a resource for monitoring, click Get Latest Metric Values to view the latest metric information.

-Step 5: View graphs
+Step 5: View Graphs

 The Agent monitors the system using the assigned templates and displays the results in a graphical format.